lubosz/liblub/README.md

 You need the following packages on Ubuntu. (other distros similar)

-`$ sudo aptitude install build-essential cmake libqt4-dev libfreeimage-dev libboost-dev`
+`$ sudo aptitude install build-essential cmake libqt4-dev libfreeimage-dev`

 You also need assimp (i.e. from git).